 - Unenclosed sidewalk cafes

-If you do not meet any of these two forms’ requirements, you will have to file an Application Form for Work Designated Properties.
+If you do not meet these two forms’ requirements, you will have to file an Application Form for Work Designated Properties.
 Until the LPC has issued approval, the DOB will not be able to grant your permission to start the project.